oneananda/AWS_Operations/Learning/004 AWS Load Balancers/002 Network Load Balancer (NLB)/README.md

 **Cross-Zone Load Balancing:**

 - NLB can distribute incoming traffic across multiple Availability Zones, improving availability and fault tolerance.
 Cross-zone load balancing can be enabled or disabled based on the application needs.

+**Preserving Client IP**

+- This is about maintaining the original client’s IP address in requests so that the receiving server can see where the request originated from.